-Risk Org Risk Group Risk Description Risk Owner Latest Latest Latest Num Heading Probability Impact Score JOINT-MANAGEMENT & SHARED SERVICES ('JMASS') RISK - of not adequately managing capacity issues now we have ONE team supporting both Councils.
-KEY EFFECTS - Member's expectations not met / loss of political support, breakdown in relationships between Leaders & CEO, savings projections / timeline not delivered, existing projects, priorities negatively impacted & demotivated workforce.
-Shirlene Adam 2 5 10 2 BOTH Transformation THE WIDER TRANSFORMATION PROGRAMME RISK - failure to deliver the Business Case on time and/or to target.
+Org Risk Group Risk Description Risk Owner Latest Latest Latest Num Heading Probability Impact Score 2 ВОТН Transformation THE TRANSFORMATION PROGRAMME RISK - failure to deliver the Business Case on time and/or to target.
 KEY EFFECTS - programme benefits not realised- real or opportunity cost, failure to maximise service efficiency.
-Shirlene Adam 2 5 10 3 вотн Transformation SHARED SERVICES ACROSS SOMERSET & WIDER PUBLIC SECTOR Government policy is pushing wider transformation of public sector.
-No clear ambition has emerged for Somerset.
-RISK - wider transformation opportunities may be missed - or - if identified could slow down the pace of the TDBC / WSC transformation programme.
-KEY EFFECTS - Member's expectations not met / loss of political support, breakdown in relationships between Leaders & CEO, savings projections / timeline not delivered, existing projects, priorities negatively impacted & demotivated workforce.
-Penny James 2 4 8 4 вотн Political NATIONAL LAW & POLICY Changes advocated or made maybe missed or not evaluated in a timely manner.
+Richard Sealy 2 5 10 SHARED SERVICES ACROSS SOMERSET & WIDER PUBLIC SECTOR Government policy is pushing wider transformation of the public sector.
+RISK - the organisation is too inward looking and wider opportunities may be missed (opportunity risk) and /or the council is not shaping its destiny through not engaging in strategic conversations (eg devolution).
+KEY EFFECTS - failiure to maximise efficiencies.
+Having strategic change imposed (eg being done to) on terms agreed by others.
+Penny James 2 8 4 ВОТН Political NATIONAL LAW & POLICY Changes advocated or made maybe missed or not evaluated in a timely manner.
 RISK - that the Councils are failing to meet an existing legislative requirement or fail to implement new requirements.
 KEY EFFECTS - The Councils are non-compliant leading to financial and /or reputational damage.
-Penny James 2 4 8
+Penny James 2 4 8 5 вотн Financial ASSET MANAGEMENT RISK - failure to manage existing assets appropriately.
+KEY EFFECTS - • Legal and reputational - increased risk & liabilities in relation to disrepair (condition) & compliance (Health and Safety) matters Terry May 2 4 8

-5 BOTH Financial ASSET MANAGEMENT Terry May 2 4 8 RISK - failure to manage existing assets appropriately.
-KEY EFFECTS - Legal and reputational - increased risk & liabilities in relation to disrepair (condition) & compliance (Health and Safety) matters 6 BOTH Financial MEDIUM TERM FINANCIAL PLANNING (MTFP) Shirlene Adam 4 5 20 The key financial risk factors are: continuing budgetary pressures due to Audin demographic change and the impact of the Gov's austerity measures (such as: Business Rates retention, Revenue Support Grant, Council Tax & Council Tax Support, Income from Fees & Charges, Capital investment), uncertainty as to the long-term sustainability / affordability of the existing contract with Somerset Waste Partnership, the shrinking of the General Fund (impact on the HRA).
-RISK - failure to agree and deliver a sustainable MTFP for the next 5 years KEY EFFECTS - may include: • short-term or 'knee jerk' decisions with detrimental long-term implications Government intervention Adverse impact on the council's limited reserves & financial standing 7 TDBC Partnerships REPLACEMENT SAP SYSTEMS Paul Carter 4 4 16 At present TDBC is in the process of implementing 2 new core systems, namely a new Finance and Procurement system and a new HR system.
-Implementation of these systems is proceeding but both are on the critical path with no margin for further slippage.
-Risk: That systems will not be ready for use by 1 April and that staff will not be confident in their operation for ongoing use 8 вотн Leadership & POLITICAL LEADERSHIP & MEMBER ENGAGEMENT Penny James 2 4 8 People Both Councils are led by strong Conservative administrations.
-It is important to , engage the whole council in the change programme to ensure it is member led & steered.
-RISK - lack of member engagement and 1 therefore member ownership.
-KEY EFFECTS - lack of cross party buy in and ownership loss of member input, ideas &amp; challenge
+6 вотн Financial MEDIUM TERM FINANCIAL PLANNING (MTFP) The key financial risk factors are: continuing budgetary pressures due to demographic change and the impact of the Gov's austerity measures (such as: Business Rates retention, Revenue Support Grant, Council Tax & Council Tax Support, Income from Fees & Charges, Capital investment), uncertainty as to the long-term sustainability / affordability of the existing contract with Somerset Waste Partnership, the shrinking of the General Fund (impact on the HRA).
+RISK - failure to agree and deliver a sustainable MTFP for the next 5 years KEY EFFECTS - may include: • short-term or 'knee jerk' decisions with detrimental long-term implications • Government intervention • Adverse impact on the council's limited reserves & financial standing • Potential service closure / reduced service quality & therefore inability to Shirlene Adam 4 5 20 deliver customer expectations Insufficient capital resources to fund Corporate Strategy objectives Unable to maximise investment returns For TDBC inability to financilally resource its growth ambitions For West Somerset the risk is of being unable to continue to operate as a viable separate sovereign council, delivering an acceptable level of service to the community.
+8 ВОТН Leadership & People POLITICAL LEADERSHIP & MEMBER ENGAGEMENT Both Councils are led by strong Conservative administrations.
+It is important to engage the whole council in the change programme to ensure it is member led & steered.
+RISK - lack of member engagement and therefore member ownership.
+KEY EFFECTS - • lack of cross party buy in and ownership • loss of member input, ideas & challenge Penny James 2 4 8